 - Network.
 Cultivate relationships in each organization you work for.
 Reach out to friends and family who may have a connection in the sports industry.
 You never know when one of those contacts can help you land a job.

-Learn more about AU’s sport management program here.
+Learn more about Aurora University’s Sport Management program here.